hackforla/internship/.github/ISSUE_TEMPLATE/research--clean-up-and-de-identify-interview-transcripts.md

 #### Review Process
 - UXR Lead assigns another team member to conduct a peer review
+   - [ ] Go to peer review for cleaning up and de-identifying transcripts wiki page and read through to see if and how to implement the peer review process (Resources 1.06)
-   - [ ] Copy [the template for a peer review for cleaning up and de-identifying transcripts](https://github.com/hackforla/internship/wiki/A-Peer-Review-for-Cleaning-Up-and-De%E2%80%90identifying-Transcripts) from the wiki
+   - [ ] Copy the template for a peer review for cleaning up and de-identifying transcripts from the wiki (Resources 1.06)
    - [ ] Paste the template in a comment in this issue
    - [ ] Make sure the dependency section is completed
+   - [ ] Customize the template by adding the transcript name and link in the peer review instructions
-   - [ ] Edit the peer reviewer to include the `@` syntax so the peer reviewer gets the notification
+   - [ ] Edit to include the `@` syntax  and the peer reviewer so the peer reviewer gets the notification
 - [ ] Peer reviewer discusses with the issue assignee on the changes needed
 - [ ] Review with UX Lead
 - [ ] Product sign-off
-- [ ] UXR Lead delete the .txt and all extra Google Doc transcripts that contains PII from the internship-PII drive after the de-identified transcript gets approved
 - [ ] UXR Lead or PM removes the assignee and peer reviewer from the Internship - PII's My Drive when closing the issue if they no longer need to access the PII drive.
+- [ ] UXR Lead delete the .txt and all extra Google Doc transcripts that contains PII from the internship-PII drive after either the de-identified transcript gets approved or the entire research plan's transcripts get approved.
+- [ ] After the entire research plan's transcripts get approved, UXR Lead hides columns that contains PII such as recording link and transcription link in Resources 2.03 and transcription link in Resources 2.07 since they are not needed anymore.

 ### Resources/Instructions